 Eubank Jr., who held the IBO and interim WBA titles at middleweight and super-middleweight, spent the pandemic lockdown at the RJJ residence.

-Attempting to keep sharp for future offers, Eubank remained in the United States instead of heading back to the United Kingdom.
+Attempting to keep sharp for future offers, Eubank remained in the United States instead of returning to the United Kingdom.

 By the time Tyson vs Jones was confirmed, Eubank was already deep in camp with his new mentor.
-Stating his intention to be there for Jones, Eubank informed fans he’ll be sticking around.
+Eubank stated his intention to be there for Jones and told fans he’ll be sticking around.

 Despite a delay in staging the exhibition by some ten weeks, which sees it take place on November 28th, Eubank is still expected to attend the Jones camp.

-It’s now been eight months since Eubank Jr. himself took to the ring.
+It’s been eight months since Eubank Jr. took to the ring.
 He defeated Matt Korobov back in December.

-The fight was something of a farce as Korobov suffered an injury and could not continue.
-A rematch could be possible between the pair once both their futures are sorted out.
+The fight was a farce as Korobov suffered an injury and could not continue.
+A rematch could be possible between the pair once their futures are sorted out.

 Plenty of boxers have decided to wait it out as Covid-19 spreads across America with no sign of those in charge of the country getting to grips with it.

-Europe and Asia have been highly successful in seeing the infection rate come down.
+Europe and Asia have been highly successful in decreasing the infection rate.
 This is why movement between borders could be allowed in the next couple of months.

-Eubank is likely to be forced into a prolonged stay at his stateside residence, though.
+However, Eubank is likely to be forced into a prolonged stay at his stateside residence.
 Al Haymon could then feature the Briton on one of his upcoming cards.

 As for Jones, the 51-year-old has plenty of time to get himself in condition to take some of Tyson’s legendary punches on Pay-Per-View.